HOME > FOOD-RENGO-ABOUT US

 2. MAJOR POLICIES IN OUR ACTIVITIES

-The major policies which Food-Rengo works to realize are as follows:
+The major policies which the Food-Rengo aims to realize are as follows:

-We aim to expand the Federation by organizing the non-affiliated unions and unorganized workers and strengthen the organizational structures so as to become truly the largest and most representative industrial organization for food workers in Japan.
+We aim to expand the Federation by organizing non-affiliated unions and unorganized workers and strengthen the organizational structures so as to truly become the largest and most representative industrial organization for food workers in Japan.

 (2) Demands to Companies